joaourruzola/pixel-rpg/Readme.md

-Pixel RPG Demo (C++ & CMake)
+## Pixel RPG Demo (C++ & CMake)

 A simple pixel-art RPG demo built in C++ using CMake.
 This project showcases a lightweight RPG engine with real-time rendering and game mechanics.
 Features

 C++ & CMake: Easily compile and build the project.

 Lightweight Engine: Uses a non-static game library for flexibility.

 Pixel-Art RPG: Classic retro-inspired aesthetics.

-Installation & Usage
+## Installation & Usage

+You'll need ```cpp compiler``` and ```CMake``` to run the build commands.

-    Clone the repository.
+- <a href="https://docs.github.com/pt/repositories/creating-and-managing-repositories/cloning-a-repository">Clone</a> the repository.

-    Run CMake to generate the build files.
+ -Run CMake to generate the build files.

-    Compile using CMake.
+- Compile using CMake.

-    Execute the compiled binary and test for yourself!
+- Execute the compiled binary and test for yourself!

 This project is a work-in-progress and serves as a demonstration of RPG mechanics in a pixel-art world.
 Contributions and feedback are welcome! 🚀